-Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom half of high school graduating class 18.4 % 19.2 % 10.4 %
+Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class 45.0

+Percent in top half of high school graduating class Percent in bottom half of high school graduating class $\frac{82.2}{17.8}$ Top half + bottom half = 100%.

-Percent in bottom quarter of high school graduating class 0.3 %
+Percent in bottom quarter of high school graduating class \ 0.06

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 97.1%
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: 97.1

 C11.
-Percentage of all enrolled, degree-seeking, first point averages within each of the following rang from whom you collected high school GPA. ges (using 4.0 scale). l Report informatio on only for those students Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 C12.
-Average high school GPA of all degree-seeking , first-time, fi rst-year (freshi man) stude ents who su ibmitted GPA: Percent of total first-time, first-year (freshman) stud dents who sub mitted h igh scho ool GPA: % Admission Policies C13.
-Application fee Does your institution have an application fee? ⊠ Yes □No ) Amount of application fee: \$20 Can it be waived for applicants with financial need ? ⊠ Yes □No ) C14.
-Application closing date Does your institution have an application closing d Application closing date (fall): Priority date: July 1 ate? [ Yes ⊠ No ) C15.
-Are first-time, first-year students accepted for terms other t han the fall? ⊠ Yes 🗌 N 0 C16.
-Notification to applicants of admission decision sent (fill in o ne only) On a rolling basis beginning (date): By (date): Other: Within 2 weeks of receipt of applicat ion C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: X Must reply by May 1 or within weeks if note Other: fied thereafter r C18.
-Deferred admission: Does your institution allow ☐ Yes ☐ No If yes, maximum period of postponement: - ostpone o enrollmo ent after ad mission?
+Percentage of all enrolled, degree-seeking, point averages within each of the following a from whom you collected high school GPA. , • 0 Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 100% C12.
+Average high school GPA of all degree-seel e, first-yea r (freshman ) students wh o submitted GPA: Percent of total first-time, first-year (freshman ) students who submitted l high school ( GPA:% Admission Policies C13.
+Application fee Does your institution have an application fee? ⊠ Yes ☐ No Amount of application fee:20 Can it be waived for applicants with financial need? ☐ Yes ⊠ No C14.
+Application closing date Does your institution have an application closi Application closing date (fall):July 1 Priority date: ⊠ Yes □ No C15.
+Are first-time, first-year students accepted for terms other er than the fall?
+Ye s 🗌 No C16.
+Notification to applicants of admission deci sion sent (fill i in one only) On a rolling basis beginning (date): By (date): Other: By 2 weeks of receipt of completed app C17.
+Reply policy for admitted applicants (fill in ı one only) Must reply by (date): No set date:X Must reply by May 1 or within weeks if Other: notified therea after C18.
+Deferred admission: Does your institution a Yes No If yes, maximum period of postponement: o postpone enrollment a after admission ?
 C19.
-Early admission of high school students: Does time, first-year (freshman) students one year or mo C20.
-Common application: Will you accept the Common School Principals if submitted?
+Early admission of high school students: Do time, first-year (freshman) students one year or • - oll as full-time, first No C20.
+Common Application: Will you accept the C Secondary School Principals if submitted?
 If "yes," are supplemental forms required?
-Is your college a member of the Common Applicat on distrib outed by Yes Yes Yes the Nation No No No No nal Associat tion of Secondary
+Is your college a member of the Common App ibuted by the Yes \( \sum \) I Yes \( \sum \) I Yes \( \sum \) I No No ociation of and be notified of an admission decision well in advance of the regular notification date and that 11 2 commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollmen it?
+Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2003 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an a in advance of the regular notification date but do not have to commit to attending your college? dmission deci sion well ☐ Yes No If "yes," please complete the following: Early action closing date Early action notification date